 - Reverse Crunches

 First on the list is the classic bench press.
-The bench press is the best possible chest exercise that you can do.
+The bench press is the best possible chest exercise.
 It applies a massive force, and it hits your chest, shoulders and arms at the same time.
-What more could you ask for?
-It also offers you a range of equipment to use, and especially with dumbbells, you will see huge improvements to your overall strength!
+It also offers you a range of equipment to use, and especially with dumbbells, you will see huge improvements to your overall strength.

 Single Arm Row

-Moving to the other side of your body, you have rows.
-Single arms rows are an incredible way to hit your lats individually, which is something that most back exercises can't really offer you.
+Moving to the other side of your body, single arms rows are an incredible way to hit your lats individually, which is something that most back exercises can’t really offer.
 This removes weaknesses and helps you to be able to target imbalances, giving your specific and isolated training.

-Pullovers are one of the more interesting weight bench exercises as they change the game a little, and they're controversial.
+Pullovers are one of the more interesting weight-bench exercises as they change the game a little.
 If you have straight or bent arms, you’re hitting different muscle groups.
-Your chest (if your arms are straight) and your back (if your arms are bent) can both benefit from the huge exercise, and it’s arguably one of the best exercises that you can be doing for yourself in the long run.
-Your lats especially will thank you.
+Your chest (if your arms are straight) and your back (if your arms are bent) can both benefit from the huge exercise, and it’s arguably one of the best exercises that you can do for yourself in the long run.

-Keeping with shoulders, it's important that you're giving your rear deltoids the attention that they need so that you can stay functionally strong and don't develop any weaknesses.
-Make sure that you are at a suitable incline on the bench and that you have a weight that you aren't going to be swinging to be able to get high enough; otherwise, you aren't doing the work.
+Keeping with shoulders, it’s important that you’re giving your rear deltoids the attention that they need so that you can stay functionally strong.
+Make sure that you are at a suitable incline on the bench and that you have a weight that you aren’t going to be swinging to be able to get high enough.

 Incline Front Raises

 Incline front raises smash the front of your shoulders.
 The motion range is dramatically increased, and your contractions should be a lot more intense.
 This is what’s going to give you the progress boost you need and help you develop your shoulders as a whole.